 - Pos.
 Adj: Shows any positive adjustments associated with that procedure.
 Again, it does not matter when the positive adjustment was entered, as long as it is associated with the charge.

-- Write Off: Shows any write-offs associated with the procedure.
+- Write Off: Shows any write-offs associated with the insurance payment tied to this procedure .
 Like all things on this report, it only matters that they are associated with the procedure.
 The write-off's posted/procedure date does not count.

 - Patient/Insurance Paid: Reflects payments applied towards the charge.
 These numbers will not match deposits, gross receipts, or earned receipts, as each of those reports figure their date range on different criteria.

 - Payment: Reflects payments applied towards charges performed in the month.
 These numbers will not match deposits, gross receipts, or earned receipts, as each of those reports figure their date range on different criteria.
 However, it should equal the sum of the Patient Paid and Insurance Paid columns.

 - Open: Shows the unpaid amount for the charge.